LET DAYLIGHT RECOVERY SERVICES HELP WITH MDMA ADDICTION

 After detoxification is complete, your personalized recovery plan will consist of professional counseling and other services, including:

 If you or a loved one are struggling with MDMA abuse, it’s time to start down the road to recovery with us.
-Our MDMA treatment center admission staff are available 24/7 to take your call.
+Our MDMA treatment center admission staff at our Corona, CA facility are available 24/7 to take your call.
 Reach out today.